Puck Fair: Description

+More recently, following significant objections from animal rights groups, "King Puck" has only been displayed on the fair stand for a couple of hours rather than three whole days.

 Markets

 Tradition dictates that a horse fair takes place on the first day and on the second day there is a cattle fair.
 There are usually many street vendors during the festival who advertise their wares to the large numbers of tourists who come to Killorglin for the fair.